At the Olympic Winter Games PyeongChang 2018, they brought the Olympic values to life through art. A first!

-Four Olympians will celebrate the spirit of Olympism through art with a wider audience via the hashtag #OlympicArt.
+Four Olympians celebrated the spirit of Olympism through art with a wider audience via the hashtag #OlympicArt.

-Over the course of 17 days, they will be reconnecting with the ideal of Pierre de Coubertin, founder of the modern Games, for whom “the arts and letters, in harmonious combination with sport, shall ensure the greatness of the Olympic Games”.
+Over the course of 17 days, they reconnected with the ideal of Pierre de Coubertin, founder of the modern Games, for whom “the arts and letters, in harmonious combination with sport, shall ensure the greatness of the Olympic Games”.

-In PyeongChang, these Olympians will share their creative spirit and experiment with different forms of artistic expression through two projects:
+In PyeongChang, these Olympians shared their creative spirit and experiment with different forms of artistic expression through two projects:

-One is a series of short films d’auteur that will be shot on location and blend fiction and reality conceived by Alexi Pappas (a long-distance runner, poet and filmmaker) and partner Jeremy Teicher (a filmmaker and writer).
-Through the story of a fictional athlete at the Winter Games who has devoted her life to her Olympic dream, the filmmakers embark on a poetic exploration of the Olympic values.
+One was a series of short films d’auteur that was shot on location and blended fiction and reality conceived by Alexi Pappas (a long-distance runner, poet and filmmaker) and partner Jeremy Teicher (a filmmaker and writer).
+Through the story of a fictional athlete at the Winter Games who has devoted her life to her Olympic dream, the filmmakers embarked on a poetic exploration of the Olympic values.

-Organized by Olympians for Olympians, the other artistic project consists of a workshop led by three Olympians who are visual artists at Gangneung Olympic Village.
-Together with athletes, they will collectively complete 15 paintings inspired by the Winter Games, at a rate of one painting per day.
-The works will be created and shown in the Olympic Village in Gangneung.
-To join the action, no experience with brush and paint required!
+Organized by Olympians for Olympians, the other artistic project consisted of a workshop led by three Olympians who are visual artists at Gangneung Olympic Village.
+Together with athletes, they collectively completed 15 paintings inspired by the Winter Games, at a rate of one painting per day.
+The works were created and shown in the Olympic Village in Gangneung.
+To join the action, required was no experience with brush and paint!